Paris Hilton among celebrities to lose homes in LA fires

-LOS ANGELES (UNITED STATES) - Film and television stars are among hundreds of people who have lost their homes in the Los Angeles wildfires that have ravaged parts of the world's showbiz capital.
+LOS ANGELES - Film and television stars are among hundreds of people who have lost their homes in the Los Angeles wildfires that have ravaged parts of the world's showbiz capital.

 These are some of the best-known celebrities who have been impacted by the blazes this week: